 Wine should be stored in a dark, climate controlled still environment.
 Vibration and constant movement will disturb all types of wine but is particularly harmful to the sediment in red wine.

-MW Wines is housed in a concrete floored heritage building dating back to the 1880s.
-Our air-conditioning systems have been designed to keep all vibrations and movement OUTSIDE the storage area, with the main compressor housed in a separate plant room on anti-vibration supports.
-The compressor gently releases the chilled air into our storage area that is pumped into every nook and cranny around the storage area using very quiet oscillation controlled internal fan motors to virtually eliminate all vibrations and noise.
+MW Wines is housed in a concrete floored heritage building dating back to the 1880's.
+Our air-conditioning systems have been designed to keep all vibrations and movement out of the storage area, with the main compressor housed in a separate plant room on anti-vibration supports.
+The compressor gently releases the chilled air into our storage area that is pumped into and around the storage area using very quiet oscillation controlled internal fan motors to virtually eliminate all vibrations and noise.

 MW Wines has taken every precaution to ensure that wines are being stored in a highly secure location.

-Access to the building can only transpire after being personally admitted by MW staff.
+Access to the building is controlled by MW staff.
 The storage area is only accessible through fingerprint scanning entry provided only to authorised personnel.
-A member of staff must approve entry into the Storage Area to any wine storage client or their contractually nominated agent.
+A member of staff must approve entry into the storage area to any wine storage client or their contractually nominated agent.
 If the MW staff on duty does not recognise a client then personal identification is required to proceed.
 This personal identification has been agreed in advance and noted on every rental contract.
 No exceptions will be made to this policy and thus no unauthorised personnel are permitted into the storage area.

 MW Wines has a state-of-the-art security system with 24/7 monitoring.
 All areas are both monitored and recorded by movement detection closed circuit television cameras, which monitor the entire building.
 The camera system records all movements at a high-resolution 24/7 and has a virtually instantaneous response time from our security monitoring service should something go wrong.